Clam-/TraditionalT9/README.md

+I am no longer updating this project.
+You may wish to try out sspanak's fork here: https://github.com/sspanak/tt9
+Thank you for your interest in this project.

 Traditional T9 keypad IME for Android.

 This is a Input Method Editor for Android that implements predictive text using the hardware keypad on the device. **Useless without a hardware numerical keypad.**